hackforla/tdm-calculator/Contributing.md

 - Click on the "New Pull Request" button underneath the "commits branches releases environment contributors" box
 - Click on the "Pull Request" tab and press "New Pull Request"

 6. In "Comparing Changes", switch the "compare" (right button) to your branch name.
-Double check the changes you've made, and click "Create pull request".
+Double check the changes you've made down below, and click "Create pull request".

 7. Make sure the description of your changes is reflected in the Pull Request
 - Ex.
 "Start to incorporate Storybook and LADOT theme (colors, logos and headers)

 8. Add entrotech or fyliu as a reviewer.

-9. Click on "Create Pull Request" and wait for some to review to merge your changes!
+9. Click on "Create Pull Request" and wait for someone to review to merge your changes!

 Resources from our very own Hack For LA member!
 [Intro to Git CLI exercises](https://github.com/ndanielsen/intro-cli-git-github)